Life Ceremony: Stories

 NoveList provides detailed suggestions for other authors you might want to read if you enjoyed this book.
 Suggestions are based on recommendations from librarians and other contributors.

-These authors' works have the appeal factors character-driven and own voices, and they have the subjects "asian people," "east asian people," and "men-women relations"; and include the identity "asian."
+These authors' works have the appeal factors character-driven and own voices, and they have the subjects "asian people," "east asian people," and "men-women relations"; include the identity "asian"; and characters that are "sympathetic characters."

-These authors' works have the appeal factors haunting and stream of consciousness, and they have the genre "psychological fiction"; the subjects "asian people," "alienation," and "east asian people"; and include the identity "asian."
+These authors' works have the appeal factors stream of consciousness, and they have the genre "psychological fiction"; the subjects "asian people," "east asian people," and "alienation"; and include the identity "asian."

 These authors' works have the appeal factors offbeat, witty, and own voices, and they have the genres "literary fiction" and "psychological fiction"; the subjects "asian people" and "east asian people"; and include the identity "asian."